Specialty Branch

 - Medical Service Corps (Behavioral Sciences, Health Services, AirEVAC)

 Help the Guard’s medical services run smoothly in administrative and engineering functions such as aeromedical evacuation pilots, human resources and more.
-Plan, direct, and administer programs and services relating to clinical psychology and social work and promote all aspects of mental health and the social well-being of Soldiers.- -Accession Bonus (AB) and Retention Bonus (RB)- Fully qualified individuals with certain specialty licensure are eligible to receive bonuses.
+Plan, direct, and administer programs and services relating to clinical psychology and social work and promote all aspects of mental health and the social well-being of Soldiers. - Social Workers – Must possess a Master of Social Work (MSW) from a program accredited by Council on Social Work Education and a current unrestricted license for independent practice.

-- Aeromedical Evacuation Officer – The current AB or RB is $20,000 per year for the length of the bonus contract.
+- Aeromedical Evacuation Officer – The current AB or RB is $10,000 per year for the length of the bonus contract.
+Student loan repayment is $20,000 per year with a lifetime max of $60,000.

 - Army Nurse Corps